rayrayson/blow/README.md

 Blow
 ====
-Easy and replicable cluster deployments in the cloud
+Easy and replicable cluster configuration and deployments in the cloud

 What is Blow?
 -------------